-· Financial liabilities at fair value through profit or loss
+• Financial liabilities at fair value through profit or loss

-Financial liabilities at fair value through profit or loss include financial liabilities designated upon initial recognition as at fair value through profit or loss.
+Financial liabilities at fair value through profit or loss include financial liabilities held for trading and financial liabilities designated upon initial recognition as at fair value through profit or loss.

 Financial liabilities designated upon initial recognition at fair value through profit or loss are designated at the initial date of recognition, and only if the criteria in Ind-AS 109 are satisfied.
-For liabilities designated as FVTPL, fair value gains/ losses attributable to changes in own credit risks are recognized in OCI.
-These gains/ loss are not subsequently transferred to P&L. However, the
+For liabilities designated as FVTPL, fair value gains/ losses on changes in fair value of such liability are recognized in the statement of profit or loss.